PyxelM/alucinara/content/private/crystalline tales/ct1.md

 ---
-title: "Crystalline Tales Episode 1"
+title: Crystalline Tales Episode 1
 tags:
   - ct
 ---
 %%
 What are the significant features which make this relevant to the plot?